nquintanaparrilla/OHSU-postbacc-proyect/README.md

 **Script path**: [updated_scripts/cell_counting.py](updated_scripts/cell_counting.py)

 **How to run**: Locally works well.
-If run in an ARC job, the outputs differ.
+If run in an Virtual/Compute cluster job, the outputs differ.
 When run locally, the outputs match the mask counts calculated in the Cellpose GUI.

 **Running time**: 4-6 hours